MUCodeAcademy/ReEntryCode-C1/Module 4 - Backend and Database Design/Week 5/Lesson/01-Cookies.md

 // ... now add all the .then functions like normal
 ```

-That makes sure that the cookies are actually being sent in the request so that the server can access the cookies.
+This makes sure that the cookies are actually being sent in the request so that the server can access the cookies.